AdMaster/admaster.github.com/src/trackmaster/v1/en/agency.md

 * TOC
 {:toc}

 TrackMaster provides an API for programmatic access to account data.
-All API access is over HTTPS.
+All API access is over HTTP.
 All data is sent and received as JSON.

 TrackMaster APIs use the OAuth 2.0 protocol for authentication and authorization.

 All developers need to register their application before getting started.
 A registered OAuth application is assigned a unique `client_id` and `client_secret`.
 The `client_secret` should not be shared.

 You must have a TrackMaster account.
-You can apply for a TrackMaster account here [AdMaster](http://www.admaster.com.cn).
+You can contact us to apply for a TrackMaster account.

 Read [Help Center](http://help.admaster.com.cn/trackmaster/) to learn about business logic.

-Read [Index](/doc/trackmaster/v1/cn/index.html) to learn about main objects.
+Read [TrackMaster Index](/doc/trackmaster/v1/en/index.html) to learn about main objects.

 # Guides #

-## Step One  Getting the access_token ##
+## Get an access_token ##

     POST http://open.admaster.com.cn/oauth/access_token